alexcumplido/vueling-tech-hack/README.md

 1. Integrate the [Unsplash API](https://github.com/unsplash/unsplash-js#unsplash)
 2. Create a masonry layout as a gallery
-3. Implement a button that fetches new images from Unsplash API
+3. Implement a button that fetches new images from the Unsplash API
 4. Deploy the project

 Extra improvements allowed: